walter-a-jablonowski/sys-2/ai_prompt_MOV.md

-Can be used to finish prompts that in principle have all requirements but need some improvements (maybe).
+Can be used to finish prompts that in principle have all important information but also gaps => less work writing detailed prompts (maybe).

  --